 Bitpanda has several layers of verification that determine the limits associated with an account.
 These categories include: Starter, Bronze, Silver and Gold.
 Transaction limits including daily, monthly and total limits increase along with the level of the account.

 Gold is the highest verification level.
 It requires a webcam interview performed via a third-party firm.
 Fellow traders recommend that you consider the quality of your webcam, and if it isn’t great, use something better such as the camera on your mobile phone.
 Quality matters.

 There’s a passport or photo ID involved, one that has already been approved by Bitpanda, and the webcam process is complete within a matter of minutes.
 Gold has the following account features –

-Silver, a category whose status appears to be pending, requires a mobile-number fueled verification process.
-Bronze has a mobile-number fueled verification process.
+Silver, a category whose status appears to be pending, requires a mobile-number fuelled verification process.
+Bronze has a mobile-number fuelled verification process.
 Starter account has an email-driven verification process.

-Here’s a look at the features for Bronze and Starter (the silver category says “coming soon.”
+Here’s a look at the features for Bronze and Starter:

 Credit card transactions only appear to be available to Gold-status customers, but as previously noted these transactions can fetch fees as high as 5%.